-Cervical cerclage is a procedure in which stitches are used to close the cervix during pregnancy to help prevent pregnancy loss or premature birth.
+Cervical cerclage refers to a variety of procedures that use sutures or synthetic tape to reinforce the cervix during pregnancy in women with a history of a short cervix.
 The cervix is the lower part of the uterus that opens to the vagina.

 Your health care provider might recommend cervical cerclage if your cervix is at risk of opening before your baby is ready to be born or, in some cases, if your cervix begins to open too early.
 However, cervical cerclage isn't appropriate for everyone.
-It can cause serious side effects and doesn't always prevent premature birth.
+It can cause serious side effects and doesn't always work.
+Some women who have a cerclage placed for a short cervix might experience preterm labor.
 Understand the risks of cervical cerclage and whether the procedure might benefit you and your baby.

 Why it's done

-Before pregnancy, the cervix is closed and rigid.
+Before pregnancy, the cervix is closed, long and firm.
 During pregnancy, the cervix gradually softens, decreases in length (effaces) and opens (dilates) in preparation for birth.
-If you have an incompetent or weak cervix, however, your cervix might begin to open too soon.
+If you have an incompetent or short cervix, however, your cervix might begin to open too soon.
 As a result, you could experience pregnancy loss or give birth prematurely.

 Your health care provider might recommend cervical cerclage during pregnancy to prevent premature birth if you have:

-- A history of one or more second trimester pregnancy losses related to painless cervical dilation and in the absence of labor or placental abruption (history-indicated cervical cerclage)
+- A history of second trimester pregnancy loss related to painless cervical dilation in the absence of labor or placental abruption (history-indicated cervical cerclage)

 - Prior cerclage due to painless cervical dilation in the second trimester

-- Upon physical exam, painless cervical dilation diagnosed during the second trimester
+- Painless cervical dilation diagnosed during the second trimester

-- A singleton pregnancy, a prior spontaneous premature birth at less than 34 weeks, and, upon ultrasound exam, a short cervical length (less than 25 millimeters) before 24 weeks of gestation
+- A short cervical length (less than 25 millimeters) before 24 weeks of pregnancy, in a singleton pregnancy

 Cervical cerclage isn't appropriate for everyone at risk of premature birth.
-Your health care provider might discourage cervical cerclage if you have:
+Your health care provider might not recommend a cervical cerclage if you have: